GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 Element Name	 |	Business Rules |	Error Messages with respect to business rules (If any)
 ------ | ------- | ------- | ------- | --------
 solnbr|	1.
 This field is required where applicable.
 If no value is provided, then service throws an error <br><br> 2.
 If invalid combination of ntype and solnbr is provided, then system throws an error<br><br> 3.
-If a space is given along with numbers in this field, then service throws an error<br><br> 4.
 If ntype value is not provided and the solnbr is not unique, then the system throws an error|	1.
 Solicitation Number is required<br><br> 2.
 Notice not found<br><br>  3.
-Notice Id can only contain 128 characters from the following set: a-z A-Z 0-9 - _ ( ) { } with no spaces <br/> 4.
 Multiple notices found.
 Please input more details ntype|	1.
 If an invalid ntype is provided, then service throws an error   |	1.
-NTYPE value provided is not valid nonfbo_solbr |	1.
+Invalid NTYPE value provided nonfbo_solbr |	1.
 If both solnbr and nonfbo_solbr are provided, then the service throws an error<br><br> 2.
 If only nonfbo_solbr is provided, then the service throws an error| 1.
 Solicitation Number and Non-FBO Solicitation Number cannot be specified together<br><br> 2.	rejectExplicitAccessRequestByID service is deprecated for Non-FBO Solicitations id|		1.
 If the request Id is not provided, then the system throws an error<br><br> 2.
 If the request Id provided is already rejected, then the service throws an error<br><br> 3.
 If the solicitation number provided does not match the solicitation number of the request Id, then the service throws an error<br><br> 4.
 If the solicitation number provided matches with the solicitation number of the  request Id  but does not match with the provided N type, then the service throws an error|	1.
 Internal ID is required.
 Use getAuthorizedPartyList to retrieve this information<br><br> 2.
 Request with Request ID: #id already rejected<br><br> 3.
 You have request that is tied to different solicitation number<br><br> 4.
 You have request that is tied to the same solicitation number but different notice type reason|  1.
 This is a required field.
-If no value is provided, then the system throws an error.| 1.
-A reason must be provided with an explicit access rejection.
+If no value is provided, then the system throws an error| 1.
+A reason must be provided with an explicit access rejection

 #### rejectExplicitAccessRequestByVendorData
 Individual business rules per field are listed across each of the fields in below table.